Updated: 12th September 2025

 Our current Maternity Visiting Policy is as follows:

-• When attending the hospital for labour and birth, one support person can attend the Delivery suite with you; when it is confirmed that you are in active labour a second support person can be invited to attend with you if you wish.
-They will remain with you throughout your birth until your transfer to the postnatal ward, at which point your second support person will be required to leave the hospital, and your main support person may stay, in line with the hours noted above (09.30-21.30), outside of these times the main support person will also need to leave following transfer to the postnatal ward.
+• When attending the hospital one support person can attend Maternity triage and Delivery suite with you; when it is confirmed that you are in active labour a second support person can be invited to attend with you if you wish.
+They will remain with you throughout your birth until your transfer to the postnatal ward, at which point your second support person will be required to leave the hospital, and your main support person may stay.

 • New grandparents can attend the Delivery suite for a short visit prior to transfer to the Maternity ward if you wish, this will be a maximum of 2 at a time as well as one birth support (maximum of 3 in total)